metrosoftware/metrodex/USERS-GUIDE.md

   - help users on issues
   - join the forums and find places where you can help
   - get your friends to join Metro
-  - generate blocks via the forging capability
+  - generate blocks via forging or mining
   - ask us, the dev team

 ----